-It has been seven months since I blogged about how I’d started running at the start of the New Year, so this is just an update for those interested.
-Maybe you are a newbie runner, or contemplating doing it for the first time?
-If so, you can read about how I began back in January here.
+It has been seven months since I blogged about how I took up running at the start of the New Year, so this is just an update for those interested.
+Maybe you are a newbie runner, or contemplating a couch to 5k programme?
+If so, you can read about how I began back in January 2017 here.

-Apart from a few weeks over the summer when I had a bad back and took a break from running, I’ve managed to keep it up, because the benefits are really worth it.
-From only being able to handle a few minutes at a time in the beginning, I can now manage to do 5K without stopping, which takes a little over half an hour to complete.
+Apart from a few weeks over the summer when a bad back forced a break from running, I’ve managed to keep it up, because the benefits are really worth it.
+From only being able to manage a few minutes at a time in the beginning, I can now handle 5km without stopping, which currently takes somewhere over half an hour to complete.

 It’s a challenge, but feels like a massive achievement and has given me a boost in confidence and well-being.
 These are some of the advantages I’m enjoying that will hopefully keep me wanting to run: